ssi-anik/medium-unlimited/README.md

 ## Some links are missing

-I have already added a bunch of domains.
+~~I have already added a bunch of domains.
 If you think some links should be added, then visit `src/urls.js`, add the URL pattern to the array in alphabetic order.
 Submit a PR.
-And if the PR gets merged and put a tag, it'll automatically add a new release and non-technical person can be facilitated.
+And if the PR gets merged and put a tag, it'll automatically add a new release and non-technical person can be facilitated.~~

+All the URLs are pulled from the remote [configuration file](https://github.com/ssi-anik/medium-unlimited/blob/gh-pages/configuration.json).
+If you need to add URL, then send a PR to the `gh-pages` branch.
+And if you're using your fork, then you can add them to the `src/utls.js`'s `CONFIGURATION.url_patterns`.
+It'll get merged on the browser **restart** or the installation of the extension.

+Even if you close the Chrome browser, it keeps processes running in the background.
+So, you'll need to kill all those processes to let the extension load again from the start as if the PC has just restarted.

 ## Not sure how to add the link?